gongotar/partner-xor/README.md

 # Combined Checkpoint/Restart Library

 This library provides a stable, scalable, and fast Checkpoint/Restart mechanism for High-Performance Computing (HPC) applications running on multiple compute nodes (machines).
 HPC applications register their critical variables (memory regions) to the library.
 To construct checkpoints, erasure coding and partner redundancy will be performed between the memory regions of different compute nodes, and the checkpoints are written periodically on disk.
 In case of soft/hard/correlated failures, the memory regions are restored automatically by the library using erasure coding and/or redundancy data.

-The XOR erasure coding and partner redundancy are combined hierarchically in two layers.
+The library combines XOR erasure coding and partner redundancy hierarchically in two layers.
 Fault-tolerance and flexibility in failure recovery are ensured by replicating the checkpointing and XOR parity data from the upper layer to the partner nodes of the lower layer.

 ## Compile and Install
 ```sh